Just because it's Thanksgiving doesn't mean you have to roast a whole turkey.

 The trick is simply to not overcook the breast.
 It helps to wrap it in its skin to keep it from drying out.
 You can also brine your turkey overnight before cooking.

 If you have time, salt or brine the turkey breast and refrigerate overnight (remove and save the turkey skin before salting).
 This will give more time for the turkey to absorb the salt and it will enhance the flavor.

 We'll serve the stuffed turkey breast simply with pan drippings.
 If you want gravy, you wont have enough drippings for that, so I recommend roasting a turkey wing or two alongside the stuffed breast, and making a simple gravy with those drippings.

-- One 2 to 2 1/2 pound boneless, skin-ON, turkey breast (butterflied if your butcher will do that for you)
+1 (2- to 2 1/2-pound) boneless, skin-on turkey breast (butterflied if your butcher will do that for you)

 - Kitchen twine

 Butterfly the turkey breast and sprinkle with salt:

 If your butcher hasn't already butterflied the turkey breast, do so.
 Here's a great video showing how to debone and butterfly a turkey breast.
 Make sure to remove any tough tendons.